 One human study compared the effects of quinoa with traditional gluten-free wheat products.

-Quinoa has many properties that make it a weight loss friendly food.
+Quinoa has many properties that make it a weight-loss-friendly food.

-Quinoa is higher in fiber than many whole grain foods.
+Quinoa is higher in fiber than many whole-grain foods.

-Quinoa is Gluten-Free
+Quinoa is gluten-free

-Bottom line: Quinoa is gluten-free, is well accepted as an alternative to wheat, and has been shown to increase the nutrient and antioxidant value of gluten-free diets.
+Quinoa may reduce blood cholesterol, blood sugar, and triglycerides.
+It’s weight loss friendly, gluten-free, and has been shown to increase the nutrient and antioxidant value of gluten-free diets.

 Similar to most other cereals and grains, quinoa contains phytates.

 These foods may contribute to kidney stone formation in sensitive individuals (

 These effects can be reduced by rinsing and soaking quinoa before cooking.

-If you want to increase the nutrient content of your diet, replacing other grains (like rice or wheat) with quinoa may be a good start.
+If you want to increase the nutrient content of your diet, replacing other grains like rice or wheat with quinoa may be a good start.